Serena Williams wins, avoids Wimbledon upset wave

 The 19-year-old Garcia is seen as a potential future star, with a game especially suited for grass.
-But she couldn't force a single break point against the American's strong serve on Court 1.
-She also lost to Williams in the second round of the French Open last month.
+But she couldn't force a single break point against the American's strong serve on Court 1, having also lost to Williams in the second round of the French Open last month.

 "It's always difficult to play Serena, but I played much better than in the French Open because maybe I know her a little bit and I know what is going to happen," Garcia said.

-Williams is among those expecting to see a lot more from Garcia in big tournaments.
+Williams is among those who expect to see a lot more from Garcia in big tournaments.

 "She's incredibly promising, she does everything well," Williams said.
 "Her serve is amazing, so I knew it would be a good match on the grass."